Innovation never takes a day off. Neither can a technology leader’s personal brand.

 Use strategic language to map your current activities to your future plans

-Maintain discretion if you’re planning to explore board roles confidentially and need to preserve sensitive professional relationships
+Maintain discretion if you’re planning to explore roles confidentially and need to preserve sensitive professional relationships